FilipeTheAnalyst/DTC-DE-Project/README.md

 After the data ingestion, you may shut down Airflow by pressing `Ctrl+C` on the terminal running Airflow and then running `docker-compose down`, or you may keep Airflow running if you want to update the dataset every day.

+## Data transformation with DBT
+I created a table in BigQuery using DBT to consolidate the data from boardgames and gamesprices tables.
+The [dbt models are presented here]